 T scores

-A T Score (sometimes hyphenated T-Score) is a common example of a scaled score in psychometrics and assessment.
-A scaled score is simply a way to present scores in a more meaningful and easier-to-digest context, with the benefit of hiding the sometimes obtuse technicalities of psychometrics.
+A T Score is a conversion of scores on a test to a standardized scale with a mean of 50 and standard deviation of 10.
+This is a common example of a scaled score in psychometrics and assessment.
+A scaled score is simply a way to present scores in a more meaningful and easier-to-digest context, especially across different types of assessment.
 Therefore, a T Score is a standardized way that scores are presented to make them easier to understand.

 What is a T Score?

-A T score is a conversion of the standard normal distribution, aka Bell Curve.
+A T score is a conversion of the standard normal distribution, aka Bell Curve or z-score.
 The normal distribution places observations (of anything, not just test scores) on a scale that has a mean of 0.00 and a standard deviation of 1.00.
 We simply convert this to have a mean of 50 and standard deviation of 10.
 Doing so has two immediate benefits to most consumers:

 1. There are no negative scores; people generally do not like to receive a negative score!